Keshavamurthi/graphiant-playbooks/ansible_collection/graphiant/graphiant_playbooks/README.md

 3. **Current working directory**: Check if running from project root
 4. **Git repository root**: Find .git directory and look for configs/libs there
 5. **File location walk-up**: Walk up from current file location (fallback)

-**Troubleshooting Collection Issues:**
-- If collections aren't found, check the `COLLECTIONS_PATHS` configuration
-- Ensure the collection is installed in the correct directory
-- Verify file permissions on the collection directory

 ### Testing the Installation
 Test the collection with a simple playbook: